 Meanwhile, hip-hop dancing has become a sport of its own, and many dance schools in Germany also offer hip-hop dance classes.
 Various German and international associations also organize regional, German, European and World Championships, where you can compete alone or in dance crews with dancers from all over the world.

-Thanks to this Las Vegas Immigration Lawyer for sponsoring this post!
+Thanks to Raleigh Botox and Laser Center for sponsoring this post!

 What is salsa?